 - Domino’s will ask consumers to donate to St. Jude via walk-up, telephone, online and mobile orders, as well as the opportunity to purchase a St. Jude Meal Deal during the campaign timeframe.
 For each Meal Deal purchased, Domino’s will donate $1 to St. Jude.

-- Stage Stores and St. Jude will be featured on the Balancing Act on Lifetime TV this holiday season.
+- Gordmans and St. Jude will be featured on the Balancing Act on Lifetime TV this holiday season.

 - Party City has joined the campaign this year and customers can make a donation at nearly 600 stores nationwide or donate online during checkout.

 The campaign receives a boost of awareness from national theatre partners including Regal Entertainment Group, AMC Theatres, Cinemark USA, Carmike Cinemas, Malco Theatres, and many others that showcase a star-studded St. Jude Thanks and Giving trailer.

 AccentHealth, America's leading waiting room media network, also shows the St. Jude PSA in physician offices around the country.
 In addition, American Airlines and Delta Air Lines provide support via in-flight video promotion, inclusion in their in-flight magazines and social media.

 “During one of the busiest times of the year, our partners make supporting the lifesaving mission of St. Jude Children's Research Hospital an integral part of their holiday strategy,” said Richard Shadyac Jr., President and CEO of ALSAC/St. Jude Children’s Research Hospital.

 “Throughout the campaign we ask people to ‘Give thanks,’ and we are truly thankful for our partners, their employees, customers and St. Jude supporters who enable us to continue working until we reach the day when no child dies from cancer.”